-If nothing in our holiday gift guide this week caught your eye and you’re tired of being on the giving and receiving end of a lot of unnecessary stuff, you may want consider the SoKind registry, a gift registry that allows users to make lists of experiences they’d like to have or handmade gifts they’d like to receive.
-You could set up a holiday gift list that reduces waste and ensures better gift-giving at the same time.
+If you’re tired of being on the giving and receiving end of a lot of unnecessary stuff, you may want to consider the SoKind registry.
+This online gift registry allows users to list gifts that are truly meaningful to them, like experiences or handmade items.
+You can set up a holiday gift list that reduces waste and ensures better gift-giving at the same time.

-Users can ask for whatever they like, but SoKind suggests considering gifts of skill and time, gifts of experience, gifts of charity, or handmade and secondhand items.
-This way, rather than just being a list of impersonal gadgets or housewares, a registry can be more meaningful and tailored to what someone really wants.
+Users can ask for whatever they like, but SoKind suggests considering gifts of skill and time, gifts of experience, gifts of charity, and handmade or secondhand items.
+This broadens the gift-giving options, making it easier for you to give meaningful gifts that the receiver really wants.

 SoKind functions like a typical registry, allowing for easy gift giving without any duplicate gifts.
 Registry makers send out an announcement once their list is ready, and guests can see on the website which items have already been given.